-Objective 1.5 Manage and The planning proposal balances the proposed plan for a balance between development and needs of the natural environment by population growth, urban limiting the extent of the proposed industrial zone strictly development and within the development footprint.
-Land outside of the environmental protection and development footprint is proposed to be zoned E2 the retention of economically Environmental Conservation, and subject to the offset viable agricultural land vegetation rehabilitation plan.
+Objective 1.5 Manage and plan for a balance between population growth, urban development and environmental protection and the retention of economically viable agricultural land The planning proposal balances the proposed development and needs of the natural environment by limiting the extent of the proposed industrial zone strictly within the development footprint established with consideration to the extent of the adjoining EEC.
+Land outside of the development footprint is identified for an environmental zone, pending outcomes of the ongoing review of environmental zones.
+In addition, the site will be subject to the offset vegetation rehabilitation plan.
 Objective 2.4 An integrated transport system that services local and regional needs.
 The expansion of the service centre will improve road safety for south bound traffic by providing a safe place to stop and rest, particularly for heavy vehicles.
-Objective 3.4 Provide land and The service centre is a specialised land use that can only infrastructure to underpin be located in a small number of places.
-Expansion of the economic development and existing site is critical to ensure safety of traffic and longemployment. term viability of the highway service centre.
+Objective 3.4 Provide land and infrastructure to underpin economic development and employment.
+The service centre is a specialised land use that can only be located in a small number of places.
+Expansion of the existing site is critical to ensure safety of traffic and long-term viability of the highway service centre.
 Objective 4.1 Protect the environment and natural beauty of the Tweed.
 The service centre will not result in the loss of any significant habitat.
 It will not impact excessively on the scenic qualities of the area in the context of the existing interchange and adjacent industrial development.
 The development application accompanying the planning proposal will seek environmental enhancement through a habitat embellishment and management plan.

-3 Is the planning proposal consistent with the applicable State Environmental Planning Policies (SEPPs)?
+Is the planning proposal consistent with the applicable State Environmental Planning Policies (SEPPs)?